llancruzz/the-scary-movie/README.md

   * Enter the name of the repository we want to connect it with and click 'Connect'
   * The choice appears now to either deploy using automatic deploys or manual deployment, which deploys the current state of the branch.
   * Click deploy branch.

+* How to run the program.
+The steps to run the program are as follow:

+ * To start the program again, the user must return to the beginning where it says "RUN PROGRAM" and click with the right mouse button or refresh the page.

+  * To run a backend Python file, type python3 app.py, if your Python file is named app.py of course.

  The live link can be found here - [The Scary Movie](https://the-scary-movie.herokuapp.com/)